Correspondences between affine Hecke algebras and applications: Introduction

 \section{Introduction}

-Affine Hecke algebras are known to be very useful to describe the smooth complex representations of a connected reductive $p$-adic group $G$, in terms of the supercuspidal representations of its Levi subgroups.
-Their use in the classification of of smooth irreducible representations started with the seminal papers of Kazhdan and Lusztig \cite{KL} for Iwahori-spherical representations and of Lusztig \cite{LupadicI}, \cite{LupadicII} for unipotent representations of adjoint groups.
-On the other hand, the theory of the Bernstein Centre gives a decomposition of the category $\fR(G)$ of smooth representations of $G$ as the direct product of a family of full subcategories $\mathfrak{R}^{\mathfrak{s}}(G)$, and each subcategory $\mathfrak{R}^{\mathfrak{s}}(G)$ has been shown to be Morita equivalent to the category of modules of an algebra $\cH(G,\fs)$, which is the crossed product of an affine Hecke algebra by the twisted group algebra of a finite group (see \cite{Heiermann} when $G$ is classical group, and \cite{Solleveld-endomorphism-algebra} in general).
+Affine Hecke algebras are known to be very useful to describe the smooth complex representations of reductive $p$-adic groups, in terms of the supercuspidal representations of their Levi subgroups.
+Their use in the classification of smooth irreducible representations started with the seminal papers of Kazhdan and Lusztig \cite{KL} for Iwahori-spherical representations and of Lusztig \cite{LupadicI}, \cite{LupadicII} for unipotent representations.